mrnossiom/wakatime-ls/README.md

   </a>
 </p>

 I made this language server wrapper implementation around `wakatime-cli` because I wanted support for WakaTime in [Helix](https://github.com/helix-editor/helix).
-That said, it's should be compatible with every LSP implementations.
+That said, it's should be compatible with every LSP implementation.

 # Installation